 When two or more units are connected to one loop, ONLY ONE auto purge kit is used.
 It is best if installed on the highest unit at the highest point but does not have to be higher than the loop field.
-Check valves must be installed on each unit to prevent backward water flow when the unit is off.
+Check valves and a Y-strainer must be installed on each unit to prevent backward water flow when the unit is off.
 The auto purge keeps proper pressure on the suction side of the pump to prevent air locking or cavitation from occurring.
-The tank must be kept $\frac{1}{2}$ to $\frac{3}{4}$ full at all times.
+The tank must be kept 1⁄2 to 3⁄4 full at all times.
 As shown in the drawing below, the other unit(s) simply need to have a pump for each unit.